 Contamination is defined as ‘the condition of land or water where any chemical substance or waste has been added at above background level and represents, or potentially represents, an adverse health or environmental impact’ (National Environment Protection Measure, 1999).

-For details and further information about Council’s policy regarding contaminated land go to Element 5.02 (Land Contamination - Newcastle Development Control Plan (DCP) 2012.
+For details and further information about Council’s policy regarding contaminated land go to Section 5.02 (Land Contamination - Newcastle Development Control Plan (DCP) 2012.

 How can I find out whether land is (or may be) contaminated?

 If you have concerns regarding contaminated land at your property you can contact an environmental consultant to provide you with advice regarding contamination.
 A list of environmental consultants can be found in the telephone directory.

 The NSW EPA can also provide advice regarding engaging a contaminated land consultant in NSW.

 You may obtain a section 149(2) and/or a section 149(5) planning certificate for the property from Council.
 These certificates will list any reports or other documentation required to be disclosed on the certificate by Council pertaining to contamination